cloudera-labs/terraform-cdp-modules/modules/terraform-aws-vpc/doc_fragments/header.md

 ## Usage

-The [examples](./examples) directory has example AWS Cloud Service Provider deployments for different scenarios:
+The [examples](./examples) directory has example AWS VPCs for different scenarios:

 * `ex01-cdp-vpc` uses the minimum set of inputs to create a AWS VPC suitable for CDP Public Cloud.